couling/dataclass-click/README.md

 dataclass-click lets you move your user arguments from kwargs to dataclasses, keeping things self-contained.

-Click is pretty simple to start with, but when your programs get complex with command groups and large numbers of shared arguments, you find yourself repeating a lot of work.
+Click is pretty simple to start with, but when your program gets complex, you find yourself repeating a lot of work.
+This is particularly true if you have command groups with shared arguments.

 The idea of `dataclass-click` is to move the `@option` and `@argument` decorators off into annotations on dataclasses and pass dataclass objects instead of kwargs.